stefonarch/LXQt-Wayland-files/README.md

 The most similar to a LXQt x11 session, specially if already used with kwin.
 Needs some window rules for top/left panel, runner, notifications (import `kwin_wayland.rule` in KDE settings → Windowmanagement → Window rules).

-#### Highlights
+#### Pros

-* Working desktop on all outputs, always at bottom (this needs `pcmanfm-qt` compiled with title for it's desktop window.
-Note: a better method needed as the rule will apply to all window with that title)
+* Working desktop on all outputs, always at bottom (needs `pcmanfm-qt` git version with title for it's desktop window.
 * Lock screen
 * Multiple sessions/switch user (to test)
-* Spectacle screenshots working
+* Spectacle QUI screenshots
 * klipper for clipboard
 * `lxqt-config-monitor`  working (to test multihead)
 * no manual config files editing

 #### Issues

-* Taskbar only provided by swaybar, yatbfw segfaults
+* Big issue: No taskbar, yatbfw segfaults
 * Same [issues to configure](https://github.com/lxqt/lxqt/wiki/ConfigWindowManagers#kwin) shortcuts when no full plasma-desktop is installed
 * QTerminal crashes when try to split (only on kwin_wayland)(fixed in git)
 * fullscreen window titlebar goes under the panel
-* Element (xwayland) segfaults // xwayland not enabled?
 * wlsunset and gammastep not working, `kcmshell5 kcm_nightcolor&` works.
-* window rules for applications on workspaces doesn't work
+* window rules for applications on workspaces doesn't work (maybe an issue of mine)
-* keys for brightness and volume are not working (sliders from panel work)
+* keys for brightness and volume are not working (sliders from panel work), manually shortcut assigning should work

 ## Wayfire (stacking)